Eureka Weather Forecast For The Week Ahead - NewsBreak

 Eureka Weather Forecast For The Week Ahead

-Mostly cloudy then slight chance of showers and thunderstorms during the day; while chance of showers and thunderstorms then chance of light rain overnight
+Cloudy then slight chance of light snow during the day; while chance of rain and snow overnight

 - Light wind